Concrete vs. Asphalt

 Climate Suitability

 The climate is important in determining which material is suitable for your driveway.
-In colder climates, asphalt performs better because it is less likely to crack from freeze thaw cycles which are common in winter months.
+In colder climates, asphalt performs better because it is less likely to crack from freeze-thaw cycles, which are common in winter months.
 But in the hot summer months, it can soften in extreme heat or direct sunlight and is not as suitable for hotter regions that often exceed 90 degrees Fahrenheit.

 Climate Suitability